Cluster Expansion#

 Cluster Node Installation#

-Process For Each New Squirro Cluster Node Server#
+Process for Each New Squirro Cluster Node Server#

 Install the cluster node package, as described in Cluster Node Installation.